makararena/youtube-comment-explorer/CONTRIBUTING.md

-# Contributing to YouTube Comment Explorer
+# Contributing to YouTube Data Scraper

 Thank you for considering contributing to ytce!
 This document provides guidelines and instructions for contributing.